How Yoga Changed the Posture and Life of an 87-Year-Old Woman

 The story of how yoga changed an elderly woman’s life…

 Anna Pesce, the protagonist of our story, began to change her lifestyle when she was 86 years old, after looking for an effective treatment for the severe kyphosis that ailed her.

-This condition causes the spine to be curved permanently, and gradually she had formed a hump on her back that was accompanied by lots of pain.
+This condition causes the spine to be curved permanently.
+A hump gradually developed on her back and it was accompanied by lots of pain.

 Although she had been suffering for decades, Anna had failed to find a way to cope with her symptoms without affecting her quality of life.

-Since she was first diagnosed, she underwent therapies like acupuncture, exercise with physiotherapy, and osteopathy.
+Since she was first diagnosed, she tried therapies like acupuncture, exercise with physiotherapy, and osteopathy.